cyberofficial/Ollama-Dungeon/Guides/03-inventory-system.md

 ```
 > /look
-You are in the cave.
-It's dark and damp.
-You can barely make out a rusty dagger on the ground.
+You are in the crystal caves.
+The tunnels glitter with embedded gems and the air hums with magical energy.
+You can barely make out a crystal pickaxe leaning against the tunnel wall.

-> /pickup rusty dagger
+> /pickup crystal_pickaxe
-You pick up the rusty dagger and add it to your inventory.
+You pick up the crystal pickaxe and add it to your inventory.

 > /inventory
 Your inventory:
-- Rusty Dagger: An old, rusty dagger.
-It's not very sharp, but could be useful.
+- Crystal Pickaxe: A mining tool enhanced with crystal fragments that glow with inner light.

 > /go north
-You moved to a deeper part of the cave.
-There's a strange creature blocking your path!
+You moved deeper into the mining tunnels.
+Strange crystalline formations block your path!

-> /use rusty dagger
+> /use crystal_pickaxe
-You brandish the rusty dagger at the creature.
-Despite its condition, it seems to deter the creature, which backs away allowing you to pass.
+You swing the crystal pickaxe at the crystalline formations.
+The enhanced tool easily breaks through the magical barrier, allowing you to pass.
 ```